Don Ceder: House of Representatives

 He ran for member of parliament (MP) during the 2017 general election, being placed seventh on the party list.
 His party won five seats, and Ceder received 8,276 preferential votes – not enough to be elected.
 When MP Stieneke van der Graaf went on maternity leave in March 2019 and Ceder was asked to temporarily fill her seat, he declined, saying he wanted to continue his work as council member.
 He again appeared on the Christian Union's party list for the 2021 election as number four.
 During the anti-abortion Week of Life, he called for a reevaluation of the Dutch 24-week limit for legal abortions, arguing that some fetuses are viable before that time.
 Ceder also defended the five-day waiting period for abortions, also in case of rape, in an interview during the campaign.
 He was elected, having received 10,318 preference votes, and was sworn in as member of parliament on 31 March 2021.
 Ceder left the municipal council that same day.
-In the House, he is on the Committees for Digital Affairs, for Foreign Affairs, for Foreign Trade and Development Cooperation, for the Interior, for Kingdom Relations, and for Social Affairs and Employment, and he serves as his party's spokesperson for asylum, immigration, social affairs, employment, youth, foreign affairs, digital affairs, kingdom relations, slavery past, and anti-discrimination.
+In the House, he served as his party's spokesperson for asylum, immigration, social affairs, employment, youth, foreign affairs, digital affairs, kingdom relations, history of slavery, and anti-discrimination.